dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 that implements the Dafny language.

 The development of the Dafny language and tool is a GitHub project at [https://github.com/dafny-lang/dafny](https://github.com/dafny-lang/dafny).
-The project is open source, with collaborators from various organization; additional contributors are welcome.
+The project is open source, with collaborators from various organizations; additional contributors are welcome.
 The software itself is licensed under the [MIT license](https://github.com/dafny-lang/dafny/blob/master/LICENSE.txt).

 ## 13.1.
 Introduction